The Inbetweeners Stage

 Access Creative College are a nationwide college for the creative industries, offering young people the chance to study everything from Games Production to Music Production to Media and Events.
 How many colleges can shout out about having Ed Sheeran as an ex-student and patron?!!

-The first live acts to be announced include:
+The live acts included:

 Finn Doherty; an alternative artist from North London, based in Norwich.
 His songs combine Hip-Hop grooves with alternative rock guitars and soulful vocal melodies.
 For fans of Bon Iver, Massive Attack and Lil Peep.